Dynamics 365 Team Members license

 The Dynamics 365 Team Members license is a named user subscription designed for users whose jobs aren't necessarily tied to a function but who still need to use the basic functionality of a line-of-business system.
 This license gives users lightweight access through designated scenarios built into the Team Member experience.

-For model-driven apps in Dynamics 365 (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), this Team Member experience is provided through a set of designated apps:
+For customer engagement apps in Dynamics 365 (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), this Team Member experience is provided through a set of designated apps:

 Users who have existing Team Member licenses purchased during or after October 2018 will be restricted to this set of designated apps; these users will no longer be able to access Customer Service Hub, Sales Hub, or custom apps.